core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * Avoid using quotation marks for CBOR Simple Values.

+* Early mentioning of the optimization properties.

+* Less entries of new IANA registry; made their references normative.

+* Clarified meaning of "Standards Action with Expert Review" policy.

-* Clarifications and editorial improvements.
+* Clarifications, simplified phrasing, and editorial improvements.

 * Updated references.